Eight Pantry Swaps to Make Today

 Your diet can only be as healthful as the foods you have on hand—and keeping a pantry stocked with wholesome, shelf-stable ingredients can make preparing healthy meals in a pinch second nature.
-Chrissy Wellington-Garner, M.S., C.N.S., L.D.N., C.P.T., a nutritionist at Canyon Ranch in Lenox, Mass., offers up some of her favorite simple swaps you can make when filling your cupboards that will deliver big benefits.
+Chrissy Wellington-Garner, M.S., C.N.S., L.D.N., C.P.T., a former nutritionist at Canyon Ranch in Lenox, Mass., offers up some of her favorite simple swaps you can make when filling your cupboards that will deliver big benefits.

 Instead of: Breadcrumbs